naokoski/coLCA/README.md

 #library(coLCA)

 ##' Estimate latent class models with 1,2,3 and 4 classes
-##' Each model to iterate up to 5,000 times and repeated 10 times.
+##' Each model to iterate up to 5,000 times and the model estimated 10 times,
+##' using different start values each time.
 ##'
 ##' data(election)
 ##'